myu-1987/Mapbox/README.md

 2.  https://threejs.org/docs/scenes/material-browser.html#MeshPhongMaterial

-# Note - you can customise data as well as building design as per your requirment.
+# Note - you can modified data as well as building design as per your requirment.